CyberCookie/siegel/README.md

 ```

 ##### server
-- __extenderLoc__ - path to a user defined server to extend the one created by siegel.
+- __appServerLoc__ - path to a user defined server to extend the one created by siegel.
 Server extender should be a function.
 Function receives an instance of the server as a first paramenter and dependencies used to create this server as a second.
 - __watch__ - reload when some changes in user server occur.
 - __host__ - host used in static server.
 - __port__ - port used in static server.